They did it.

 Parade-day bonus: Being at the starting point meant we had plenty of time to beat the rush for lunch at Regina’s before the parade ended.
 (There was no way we were driving all the way to Boston and not getting lunch at Regina’s.)

-By the time we left, that empty sidewalk we’re standing on in that picture?
-It was filled with parade-goers waiting to get in.
+That empty sidewalk we’re standing on in that picture?
+By the time we left, it was filled with parade-goers waiting to get in.

 Right after lunch and roughly 14 hours after arriving in Boston, we were back on the road headed home.
 The traffic was hellish … but it was a small price to pay for the unforgettable experience we had.